BeagleByte/BeagleByte/README.md

 ## Hi there 👋

+I’m currently working on an agentic program with local LLM to fetch CVE's.
+I’m currently learning RAG and creating Agents for various tasks

 <!--
 **BeagleByte/BeagleByte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.